patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/Skyline02-04.png)

 Note:
-I have to choose a location, put my camera in focus, and then wait for the calls to come back with points of light.
+I have to **choose a location, put my camera in focus**, and **then wait for the calls to come back from the server with points of light**.

 --